About the OAMF

 - guidelines for planning, space, fitout and occupancy

 - practice notes, agreements, forms, sample documents and references.

-The OAMF was approved by the Government Office Accommodation Committee for implementation on 19 November 2004.
+The OAMF was approved by the Government Office Accommodation Committee (now known as Deputy Directors-General Accommodation Group) for implementation on 19 November 2004.

 The OAMF applies to: